pyro-kinetics/pyrokinetics/docs/joss/paper.md

 greater interoperability with the wider fusion community and the potential development of a global gyrokinetic database.

-With pyrokinetics we strive to make gyrokinetic modelling more accessible and to increase the community's confidence in the tools available.
+With Pyrokinetics we strive to make gyrokinetic modelling more accessible and to increase the community's confidence in the tools available.